 - You are aware who has to deliver what to whom.
 And when.

 - You recognize current delays in the timeline in good time.
-You can identify further trends with a milestone trend analysis (free MTA for MS Project).
+With a milestone trend analysis (free MTA for MS Project), you can identify further trends.

 - You have a perfect basis for coordination meetings.
 Even with large schedules, you will find it easy to focus on the relevant areas by filtering the data.